ipfs-shipyard/shipyard/README.md

   </a>
 </h1>

-### IPFS Shipyard is a space for us to incubate new ideas, experiments, and create specialized repositories that do not belong to the core of the IPFS Protocol.
-These projects deserve its own dedicated Github Org, so that these don't sunk under the hundreds of repos existent the IPFS, libp2p, IPLD and multiformats Github orgs.
+### IPFS Shipyard is a venue for the community to pursue and collaborate on research experiments, products, code libraries and more.
+It is where innovation in userland happens, where we build new products, services and where we discover and construct new primitives to push to the core of IPFS.